MonoidMusician/blog/sources/bezier_calligraphy.md

 #### Derivative of this

-Weʼll need the derive of this equation soon, so letʼs calculate it while weʼre here.
+Weʼll need the derivative of this equation soon, so letʼs calculate it while weʼre here.

 My first thought was great, we have a quadratic equation, so we know the formula and can just take the derivative of it!